Floquet-Engineering Weyl Points and Linked Fermi Arcs from Straight Nodal Lines

 Depending on the direction of light, the fate of the two SNLs can be categorized into three cases: (i) $\theta=0$ or $\pi$.
 The SNLs remain intact, as all driving-induced terms vanish.
 This aligns with the conclusion that an SNL is stable against CPL incident perpendicular to it. (ii) $\theta\neq0$ or $\pi$, with $\phi= p\pi/2$ ($p\in\{0,1,2,3\}$).
 One SNL becomes gapped, while the other remains gapless. (iii) When $\theta\neq0$ or $\pi$, and $\phi\neq p\pi/2$.
 In these general cases, both SNLs become gapped while two FWPs emerge [illustrated in Fig.~\ref{fig1}(d)], positioned at

-The emergence of FWPs reveals that intersected SNLs host fundamentally distinct physical behavior compared to their isolated counterparts.
+The emergence of FWPs reveals that intersected SNLs host fundamentally distinct physical behavior compared to their isolated counterparts. {\zb In Eq. (\ref{Weyl}), a notable property is that the positions of FWPs depend solely on the amplitude $A_{0}$ and are independent of the frequency $\omega$.
+This independence implies a remarkable robustness: the high-frequency expansion accurately predicts the Weyl-point positions even when extended into lower-frequency regimes where it fails to capture the full band structure. }

 The FWPs emerging from intersected SNLs exhibit several striking differences compared to those generated in other systems.
 Specifically, we observe that: (i) A distinctive scaling of Weyl-point separation ($d_{w}$).
-For FWPs originating from a Dirac point, the separation scales as $d_{w}\propto A_{0}^{2}/\omega$~\cite{Hubener2017}; For a circular nodal ring, $d_{w}$ is approximately equal to the ring’s diameter [illustrated in Fig.~\ref{fig1}(b)] and thus independent of $A_{0}$ and $\omega$ to the leading order~\cite{yan2016tunable,Chan2016type,Narayan2016}; In the present case, the scaling follows $d_{w}\propto A_{0}$, distinguishing it from both Dirac points and nodal rings. (ii) A distinctive dependence of the displacement vector of FWPs on the light's direction.
+For FWPs originating from a Dirac point, the separation scales as $d_{w}\propto A_{0}^{2}/\omega$~\cite{Hubener2017}. {\zb Such a scaling is also applied to other nodal point semimetals~\cite{Fan2024}. } For a circular nodal ring, $d_{w}$ is approximately equal to the ring’s diameter [illustrated in Fig.~\ref{fig1}(b)] and thus independent of $A_{0}$ and $\omega$ to the leading order~\cite{yan2016tunable,Chan2016type,Narayan2016}; In the present case, the scaling follows $d_{w}\propto A_{0}$, distinguishing it from both Dirac points and nodal rings. (ii) A distinctive dependence of the displacement vector of FWPs on the light's direction.
 When the light propagates along $(\phi,\theta)$ on the Bloch sphere, the displacement vector aligns with the light direction for the case of Dirac points~\cite{Hubener2017}.
 For a circular nodal ring, it aligns with $(\phi,\frac{\pi}{2})$, corresponding to the in-plane projection of the light's orientation~\cite{yan2016tunable,Chan2016type,Narayan2016}, as illustrated in Fig.~\ref{fig1}(b).
 In stark contrast, our analysis [Eq.~(\ref{Weyl})] reveals that for intersected SNLs, the vector is oriented along $(\frac{\pi}{2}-\phi,\frac{\pi}{2})$, which generally deviates from the light's orientation or its projection, as illustrated in Fig.~\ref{fig1}(d).

 {\it Linked Fermi arcs.---}A defining universal feature of Weyl semimetals is the existence of Fermi arcs in the surface BZ---topological surface states that connect the projections of bulk Weyl points, as required by the bulk-boundary correspondence~\cite{Armitage2018RMP}.
 Although our continuum Hamiltonian analysis shows that FWPs can emerge from intersected SNLs, determining the connectivity pattern of Fermi arcs and Weyl-point projections requires a lattice-regularized description.
 We achieve this through the standard lattice regularization substitution $k_{i}\rightarrow\sin k_{i}$, which yields the following lattice Hamiltonian: